seanlodhammar/seanlodhammar/README.md

 ## About Me
-* Teenager that is super cool and sick and co...
+* Teenager that is super cool and sick and co-
-* Full Stack Developer working on new projects
+* Full Stack Developer
-* Trying to contribute to Github more
+* Trying to contribute to Github more (that ain't happening son)

 ## Languages, Frameworks, Databases, Runtimes, Interpreters and Text Editors
 ![Firebase](https://img.shields.io/badge/Firebase-039BE5?style=for-the-badge&logo=Firebase&logoColor=white)